RosettaCommons/documentation/rosetta_basics/file_types/sql/Database-IO.md

 Database Drivers
 ----------------

 Rosetta has support for interacting with SQLite3, MySQL and PostgreSQL database backends.
 This page describes the backends, how to get started using them, and what has already been done.
-The SQLite3 backend is tested extensively in the *integration\_tests* with every commit, and the PostgreSQL and MySQL support is tested through the BuildBot framework ( [PostgreSQL](http://buildbot.graylab.jhu.edu:8010/builders/UNC.Mac.PostgreSQL.tests) , MySQL).
+The SQLite3 backend is tested extensively in the *integration\_tests* with every commit, and the PostgreSQL and MySQL support is tested through the [Rosetta test server](https://benchmark.graylab.jhu.edu/).

 -   **SQLite3**
     -   [SQLite3](http://www.sqlite.org/) is a light-weight database engine that stores each database as a file in the filesystem, and is optimized for single connections to database stored on a local drive.